 - Plan ahead.
 For example, if you know you need to have something signed by the dean by the second or third week of instruction, contact your advisor during the first week of instruction.
 All requests are subject to a minimum of a two-business day response time, and some requests may take up to a week to process. - Choose one contact method and stick with it.
 If we receive multiple emails and / or voicemails from you, response time may be prolonged.
 Send one message and wait for a response.
-If you do not hear back from your advisor within three business days, please follow up at that time. - Be sure to include your full name, student ID number, major, and class standing whenever contacting your academic advisor. - If inquiring about a specific class, include the course name, number, and section number (if applicable) do not include the CRN, as we cannot identify courses based on CRN.
+If you do not hear back from your advisor within three business days, please follow up at that time. - UC Merced email.
+Email from your UC Merced email account, not your personal email account - Be sure to include your full name, student ID number, major, and class standing whenever contacting your academic advisor. - If inquiring about a specific class, include the course name, number, and section number (if applicable) do not include the CRN, as we cannot identify courses based on CRN.